fivestarplugins/fivestarplugins.github.io/plugins/restaurant-reservations/user/manage/locations.md

 ## Configuring bookings for each location

-When using [Business Profile](http://wordpress.org/plugins/business-profile/) alongside [Restaurant Reservations](https://www.fivestarplugins.com/plugins/five-star-restaurant-reservations/), you'll find an additional set of configuration fields for each Location.
+When using [Business Profile](http://wordpress.org/plugins/business-profile/) alongside [Five Star Restaurant Reservations](https://www.fivestarplugins.com/plugins/five-star-restaurant-reservations/), you'll find an additional set of configuration fields for each Location.

 If you go to the **Locations** page in your WordPress admin area and then click on a location, you'll find the following metabox.